apigee/trireme/MAINTENANCE.md

 Apparently this can be automated, but it has not been automated yet.

+* If Sonatype validation fails:

+Sometimes the validation step fails, so you can't do the release.
+This might happen if a file upload breaks.

+In that case, you can:

+Get the tag that you pushed during release:prepare:

+    git checkout <tag>

+Re-deploy the affected modules (or the whole thing) to Sonatype:

+    mvn -DperformRelease=true deploy

+The "performRelease=true" is important because it sets a setting in the master pom.xml that causes the GPG signature and sources and javadocs to all be generated -- by default they are not.

 * How to update the license:

 mvn -Dyear=2013 license:format